Merope (Pleiad): Among the Pleiades

 In one story, the Pleiades, along with their half sisters the Hyades, were virgin companions to Artemis.
 Artemis was the twin of Apollo and daughter of Leto and Zeus, and a protector of both hunters and wild animals.
 The Pleiades were nymphs, and along with their half sisters, were called Atlantides, Modonodes, or Nysiades and were the caretakers of the infant Bacchus.

 Orion pursued the Pleiades named Maia, Electra, Taygete, Celaeno, Alcyone, Sterope, and Merope after he fell in love with their beauty and grace.
 Artemis asked Zeus to protect the Pleiades and in turn, Zeus turned them into stars.
 Artemis was angry because she no longer could see her companions and had her brother, Apollo, send a giant scorpion to chase and kill Orion.
 Zeus then turned Orion into a constellation to further pursue the Pleiades in the skies.

 In another legend, the sisters were transformed by Zeus into stars because Orion fell in love with them and relentlessly pursued their affection for 12 years.
 At first they were turned into doves, but later, along with Orion, into stars so that forever the hunter Orion would pursue them.

 In either legend the Pleiades were turned into stars and now, along with their half sisters, the Hyades (who died weeping for their dead brother Hyas), are part of the star constellation Taurus.

 Marriage

-Merope is the faintest of the stars because she was the only of the Pleiades to have married a mortal.
+Merope is the faintest of the stars because she was the only one of the Pleiades to have married a mortal.
 Her sisters had relations with gods and bore them sons, but Merope married Sisyphus and lived on the island Chios.
 Merope gave birth to Ornytion (Porphyrion), Glaukos, Thersander and Almus.
 The star Merope is often called the "lost Pleiad" because she was at first not seen by astronomers or charted like her sisters.
 One myth says that she hid her face in shame because she had an affair with a mortal man.